doc4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 `Selection and collection type list boxes`

 An expression or a variable (array variables cannot be used) to apply a custom background color to each row of the list box.
 The expression or variable will be evaluated for each row displayed and must return a RGB color value.
-For more information, refer to the description of the [`OBJECT SET RGB COLORS`](../commands/object-set-rgb-colors) command in the *4D Language Reference manual*.
+For more information, refer to the description of the [`OBJECT SET RGB COLORS`](../commands/object-set-rgb-colors) command.

 You can also set this property using the [`LISTBOX SET PROPERTY`](../commands/listbox-set-property) command with `lk background color expression` constant.